How it works

 How Kerberos.io works, and the different building blocks.

-When you install Kerberos Open Source or Kerberos Enterprise we will refer to it as the Kerberos Agent.
-A Kerberos Agent, is a software solution that consist of two pieces: Front-End and Back-End.
-The Back-End processes the video stream of a single surveillance camera, makes recordings and takes actions (for example sending notifications).
-The Front-End allows you to review recordings, and configure the Back-End.
+A Kerberos Agent, is a piece of software that is responsible for monitoring a single camera stream.
+It contains two pieces: a front-end and a back-end.
+The back-end processes the video stream, applies computer vision techniques, makes recordings and takes actions (for example sending notifications).
+The front-end allows you to review recordings, and configure specific settings for the back-end.

 End-consumer or enterprises which only have a few camera streams to manage, probably will be fine with just one or more Kerberos Agents.
 If remote access is required they could also benefit from the Kerberos Hub Saas offering.